theGuardianCode/electrosim/README.md

 - **Right-click:** Cycles the particle that will be placed.
 Electron -> Neutron -> Proton.
 - **Space:** Pause and resume the simulation.
 - **R:** Restart the simulation
+- **F:** Toggle moveable particles.
+Particles placed when fixed is on will not move from their origin.